List of content you will read in this article:

 Now, when there are a number of different reasons for system downtime or failure, it becomes extremely important to have a detailed disaster recovery plan.
 Therefore, a DR server simply helps to boost recovery capability and cyber resilience.

 Role of Backup in Server Disaster Recovery

-When we talk about a server disaster recovery plan, backup plays a vital role.
+Backup plays a vital role when we talk about a server disaster recovery plan.
 You must keep everything redundant.
-As you very well know that presently, a separate physical server as a backup system is not a feasible and viable option.
+As you know, a separate physical server as a backup system is not a feasible and viable option.